jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ![Frontline movies full](/img\diagrams\traffic.jpg)
 _I don't have to tell you where this is, because it's everywhere.
 More roads doesn't solve our transportation problems.
 Thinking it does, only limits your options as a player god._

+## Hastag Techvolution

+Techvolution requires people to become "player gods".
+It may sound high minded, but in reality it's just living life understanding the consequences of our actions.
+It's not unheard of; in fact we're always improving ourselves.
+We already learned how Abolitionism ended slavery, but we also did a great job cleaning up society with Environmentalism in the 1960s, and attacking drunk driving and homophobia in the 1980s and 1990s.
+Each of these movements made us happy in the end.

+Millions today Tweet, Post, and Hastag stuff about home renovations, all-inclusive vacations, college graduations.
+We do these things because other people care to know.
+Upgrading our society to the Internet Age requires the same communication.
+Just about new stuff like being debt free, installing solar panels, opening a new small-business.
+And we should happily let the people know, because it's their society you're improving.

 ## The Era of Mass-Collaboration Is Already Here